Milan9805/cdk-set-topic-attributes/README.md

 Once you have fully deployed the app, you should manually go into the AWS Console and invoke the lambda with an empty body (i.e. configure test events and pass in an empty JSON block e.g. `{}`).

-## Deploying Infrastructure to AWS via CDK with GitHub Actions
+## Deploying to AWS via CDK with GitHub Actions

 ### Setting up the GitHub repository